How to Install Snap on Fedora Linux

 This command displays details about the Snapd service and its version, which is helpful for debugging or verifying compatibility.

-For users who prefer a graphical interface for managing software, the Snap Store provides an intuitive way to search, install, and manage applications.
-Below are the steps to set up and use the Snap Store after you install Snap on Fedora.
+For users who prefer a graphical interface for managing software, the Snap Store provides an intuitive way to search, install, and manage applications without touching the command line.

 Step 1: Install the Snap Store